shubhamchandak94/ProtographLDPC/README.md

 Additions to the base library
 ---
 ---
 - An implementation of LDPC matrices directly from factor graphs.
-Written in Python\
+Written in Python.\
 Implementation can be found at ./LDPC-TannerGraphs
 ```bash
 ./MakePCHKT parity-matrix-file [n-checks, codeword-length/n-bits | codeword-length, checks-per-bit, bits-per-check]
 ```
 ---
 - An implementation of LDPC matrices directly to matrix form.
+Written in Java.\
-Written in Java\ Implementation can be found at ./LinearCodes
+Implementation can be found at ./LinearCodes
 ```bash
 ./MakePCHK parity-matrix-file [n-checks, codeword-length/n-bits | codeword-length, checks-per-bit, bits-per-check]